hossain434/Jenkinsfile_NodeJS_Example/README.md

 Script path: Jenkinsfile

-Create a Jenkins file and add in the GitHub project.
+Create a Jenkinsfile and add in the GitHub project.
 If you have more than one then name as Jenkinsfile_1, Jenkinsfile_2 etc.

 Example: https://github.com/hossain434/InvoicePdfkitNodeJs/blob/master/Jenkinsfile